 The Healthy Families America Strategy

 Healthy Families America (HFA) is the signature program of Prevent Child Abuse America.
-Our National Office, located in Chicago, Illinois, provides support, technical assistance, training, affiliation and accreditation to over 580 affiliated sites across 38 states, the District of Columbia, American Samoa, Commonwealth of the Northern Mariana Islands, Guam, Puerto Rico and in Canada.
+Our National Office, located in Chicago, Illinois, provides support, technical assistance, training, affiliation and accreditation to our international network of affiliated sites.

 HFA is theoretically rooted in the belief that early, nurturing relationships are the foundation for life-long, healthy development.
 Interactions between direct service providers and families are relationship-based, designed to promote positive parent-child relationships and healthy attachment, strength-based, family centered, culturally sensitive and reflective.

 HFA is designed for parents facing challenges such as single parenthood; low income; childhood history of abuse and other adverse child experiences; and current or previous issues related to substance abuse, mental health issues, and/or domestic violence.

 Individual HFA sites select the specific characteristics of families they plan to serve and collaborate with community partners to reach these families.
 All families complete a Parent Survey or similar assessment in order to determine the presence of various factors associated with increased risk for child maltreatment or other adverse childhood experiences, as well as identify family strengths and protective factors.